cb2866/cb2866/README.md

 - 👩‍💻 My name is Cynthia Brito-Mena, and I am a full stack software engineer.
 - 🏢 Before transitioning into tech, I worked in the non-profit space for 6 years.
 I have experience developing and managing volunteer programs, as well as working with school-aged youth, and managing teams.
-- 📚 I’m currently learning Data Structures & Algorithms, while also exploring NoSQL databases through a personal project.
+- 📚 I’m currently learning Data Structures & Algorithms, while also exploring TailwindCSS in my portfolio project.
 - 📫 How to reach me: Message me at cynthia.britom@gmail.com or https://www.linkedin.com/in/cynthiabritomena/.